You have had a child.

 Standes-Amt Aachen

-The registry office is unfortunately not barrier-free.This is important for the appointment
+The registry office is barrier-free.This is important for the appointment

 You must bring